hadi-ds/mooc/README.md

 #Empower edX

-This repository contains details of a data project I did during my fellowship at Data Science Insight.
+This repository contains details of a data project I did during my fellowship at Insight Data Science.
 The goal is to make a churn prediction framework to idensity student at risk in **massive open online courses** (mooc).

 The data I used is aggregated from a series of courses offered by Harvard and MIT on *edX* platform.
 The code and graphs are in IPython notebooks: